Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 650 Ti 2GB should in theory be quite a bit better than the GeForce 8600 GT 512MB DDR2 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 650 Ti 2GB should be a lot faster than the GeForce 8600 GT 512MB DDR2 overall. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB should be a lot (more or less 587%) faster with regards to texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB should be much (approximately 587%) faster with regards to AF than the GeForce 8600 GT 512MB DDR2. (explain)

-Pixel RateThe GeForce GTX 650 Ti 2GB should be a lot (more or less 244%) more effective at anti-aliasing than the GeForce 8600 GT 512MB DDR2, and also able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 650 Ti 2GB will be a lot (approximately 244%) more effective at full screen anti-aliasing than the GeForce 8600 GT 512MB DDR2, and able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison